 The standards of the profession are expected in terms of discipline and commitment.
-This means that everyone must arrive on time (which means early) and be prepared mentally, emotionally, and physically to begin work immediately.
+This means that everyone must arrive on time and be appropriately dressed and prepared mentally, emotionally, and physically to begin work immediately.
+Class time is short, we will use every minute of it.
 Teacher and students are responsible for a creative, supportive, and protective atmosphere in order to best serve the work.
 While the work in class may be exciting at times, students are reminded that respect for the work, fellow students, and the instructor is always expected.
 Socializing before and after classes or rehearsals and performances is part of the actor's etiquette, but quiet, listening, focus, and attention during classes, rehearsals, and presentations are absolutely necessary.
 Students unable to comply will be asked to withdraw from the course.
+The unity, creativity, and health of the class are more important than any antagonism, personal or artistic differences, temperaments, and idiosyncrasies.

 Students are strongly encouraged to speak with the instructor immediately if any concerns arise about activities or climate associated with the class.